 - The traditional "lawn gnome," as depicted here.

-- Marceline in "Finn the Human" and "Jake the Dog," which take place in an alternate timeline: one where Marceline never became a vampire but was still half-demon, meaning she never stopped aging but had a very long lifespan.
+- The episodes "Finn the Human" and "Jake the Dog" take place in an alternate timeline created by Finn's wish.
+In this universe, Marceline never became a vampire but was still half-demon, meaning she never stopped aging but had a very long lifespan.

 - The Guardians of Green Lantern have aged, after a fashion.
 The survivors are billions of years old.